benalittlewhile/lostRabbit/readme.md

 ## Description

-LostRabbit (I'll find a real title at some point it's fine don't worry about it) is a tiny journaling/notes app designed to be as fast and minimal as possible but still nice to use.
+LostRabbit (real name coming soon) is a tiny journaling/notes app designed to be as fast and minimal as possible but still nice to use.
 It envisions notes as "bullets", a pairing of an emoji and some text content.
 It was inspired by the
 <a href="https://bulletjournal.com/">bullet journal </a> note taking system.

 A note on privacy: LostRabbit is very simple.
 All notes are saved to the